leonstafford/coding-test-advertising-settings/README.md

 Browsing through docs and tutorials as I won't be the first person to add a custom panel to the Post Settings.
 Took me a while to figure out that `PluginDocumentSettingPanel` is the `Post` one and that the label has changed at some point in Gutenberg's life.
 Also seeing that there's a backwards compatible metabox way to add custom fields and via React component, so looking for the latter.

+Started with `wp-scripts` training wheels on, but doesn't look like it will allow compiling TS, so can go back to that and replace with custom build tool later, time permitting.